invcble/Sentiment-Analysis-of-Indian-Political-Tweets-2023/README.md

 1. **Collect Tweets**: Use Tweepy to collect Indian political tweets.
 A guide for setting up Tweepy and collecting tweets is provided in the source codes.
 2. **Prepare the Dataset**: Download the labeled dataset from Kaggle and preprocess it using the provided scripts for GloVe embeddings.
+3. **Download GloVe**: Download Global Vector dimension file and place it within the folder.
+This project used glove.6B.50d.txt
-3. **Train and Evaluate the LSTM Model**: Follow the instructions in the LSTM model implementation folder to train and evaluate the sentiment analysis model.
+4. **Train and Evaluate the LSTM Model**: Follow the instructions in the LSTM model implementation folder to train and evaluate the sentiment analysis model.

 ## Requirements